-On October 6, 2020, TRC entered into a securities purchase agreement with InCarda Therapeutics, Inc. ("InCarda") to purchase 20,469,432 shares of InCarda Series C preferred stock and warrants to purchase 5,117,358 additional shares of Series C preferred stock for \$15.0 million.
+During the third quarter of 2020, TRC purchased 20,469,432 shares of Series C preferred stock and warrants to purchase 5,117,358 additional shares of Series C preferred stock of InCarda Therapeutics, Inc. ("InCarda") for \$15.8 million, which includes \$0.8 million of transaction costs.
 InCarda is a privately held biopharmaceutical company focused on developing inhaled therapies for cardiovascular diseases.
 The investment is intended to fund the ongoing clinical development of InRhythmTM (flecainide for inhalation), the company's lead program, for the treatment of a recent-onset episode of paroxysmal atrial fibrillation.
 TRC has the right to designate one member to InCarda's board.
-As of December 31, 2020, TRC held 13.4% of InCarda equity ownership.
+As of December 31, 2021, one of InCarda's eight board members is designated by TRC.
+As of December 31, 2021 and 2020, TRC held 13.0% and 13.4% of InCarda equity ownership.

-The investment does not provide TRC the ability to control or have significant influence over InCarda's operations.
+The investment in InCarda does not provide TRC the ability to control or have significant influence over InCarda's operations.
 Based on our evaluation, we determined that InCarda is a VIE, but TRC is not the primary beneficiary of the VIE.
-We have accounted for the investment in Series C preferred shares in InCarda using the measurement alternative.
+We have accounted for the investment in Series C preferred shares in InCarda using the measurement alternative because the securities are not publicly traded and do not have a readily determinable fair value.
 Under the measurement alternative, the equity investment is initially recorded at its allocated cost, but the carrying value may be adjusted through earnings upon an impairment or when there is an observable price change involving the same or a similar investment with the same issuer.
+As of December 31, 2021 and 2020, we recorded \$15.8 million for our investment in InCarda's series C preferred stock as equity and long-term investments on the consolidated balance sheets.
+There was no impairment or other change to the value of the InCarda's Series C preferred stock as of December 31, 2021 and 2020, respectively.

 The warrants are recorded at fair value and subject to remeasurement at each balance sheet date.
-The warrants are exercisable immediately with an exercise price of \$0.7328 per share and expire on October 6, 2021, one year from the issuance date.
-We use the Black-Scholes-Merton pricing model to estimate the fair value of the warrants with the following input assumptions: the exercise price of the warrants, the risk-free interest rate computed based on the U.S. Treasury yield, the remaining contractual term as the expected term, and the expected stock price volatility calculated based on the historical volatility of the common stock of its peer companies.
+The warrants are exercisable immediately with an exercise price of \$0.7328 per share.
+In September 2021, TRC and InCarda entered into an amendment to extend the expiration date of the warrants from October 6, 2021 to March 31, 2022.
+We use the Black-Scholes-Merton pricing model to estimate the fair value of the warrants with the following input assumptions: the exercise price of the warrants, the risk-free interest rate computed based on the U.S. Treasury yield, the remaining contractual term as the expected term, and the expected stock price volatility calculated based on the historical volatility of the common stock of its public peer companies.

-As of December 31, 2020, the fair value of InCarda's warrants was estimated at \$1.1 million and recorded as equity and long-term investments on the consolidated balance sheets.
-We recorded \$1.1 million unrealized gains as changes in fair values of equity investments, net on the consolidated statements of income for the year ended December 31, 2020.
-There was no impairment or other change to the value of the Series C preferred stock of \$15.0 million as of December 31, 2020.
+As of December 31, 2021 and 2020, the fair value of InCarda's warrants was estimated at \$0.4 million and \$1.1 million, respectively, and recorded as equity and long-term investments on the consolidated balance sheets.
+We recorded \$0.7 million unrealized loss and \$1.1 million unrealized gains as changes in fair values of equity and long-term investments, net on the consolidated statements of income for the years ended December 31, 2021 and 2020, respectively.